- Fan Zone

 In addition to his team’s on-the-field success, Sinicki’s program has had notable achievement in the classroom and community.

 Binghamton has held the highest grade-point average of any team in the America East six times and the program has churned out scholar-athletes at a rapid rate.
-Last spring, 16 players were named to the America East Honor Roll with five of those earning Commissioner’s List distinction for carrying a 3.5 or higher grade-point average.
+Last spring, 16 players were named to the America East Honor Roll with eight of those earning Commissioner’s List distinction for carrying a 3.5 or higher grade-point average.

 Sinicki began his collegiate playing career as a freshman all-conference pitcher at Binghamton in 1985.
 One year later, he was named to the All-Region III team while pitching at nearby Broome Community College, where he was tabbed by the Pittsburgh Pirates in the Major League Baseball amateur draft.